Aayushd18/STARS-CS200-/Docker Project/ReadMe.md

-## This folder will contain an entire Dockerised application to stich the back and front end of a webpage using PHP.
+## This folder contains an entire Dockerised application to stitch the back and front end of a webpage using PHP.